ebuchman/blog/content/posts/coins-history.md

 Rome.
 The libra - actually, the *libra pondo* - was a unit of weight, literally, a "pound by weight".
 The solidus and denarius were gold and silver coins respectively.
+Minting of the silver denarius began circa 200 BC in order to pay for the Punic Wars - wars which came to define the Roman Republic itself.
+Coinage as a medium has its origin in war some ~400 years earlier, where it was first used by Lydians as a convenient means to pay their soldiers (i.e. to distribute hunks of metal to a large number of people).
+This basic use case of coinage - of paying for soldiers and war - would resonate through the ensuing millenia.

-Minting of the silver denarius began circa 200 BC in order to pay for the Punic Wars, and continued until about 200 AD.
-The gold solidus only began to be minted in the early 300 ADs.
-By then, the denarius had been debased to copper.
-There is much more background to Roman coins, essentially the story of ancient coinage and money.
-But that's a story for another time.
+Rome's silver denarius continued to be minted until about 200 AD.
+The gold solidus, however, only began to be minted in the early 300 ADs.
+By then, the denarius had been debased copper.

-The coinage of late Rome had no silver - just gold and copper.
-Copper is less important to the larger story as copper coins did not become the basis of our units of account in Europe - the gold and silver coins did.
 At a point in late Rome, a gold solidus was worth some 7200 copper coins.
 A Roman senator could make 100k-350k solidus per year, and could buy a slave for ~20 solidi.
 Copper coins could be used for small day-to-day purchases in the towns.[^soldi]

+The coinage of late Rome thus had no silver - just gold and copper.
+Copper is less important to our story as copper coins did not become the basis of our units of account in Europe the way gold and silver coins did.
+There is much more background to Roman coins, essentially the story of ancient coinage and money.
+But that's a story for another time.

+Our story - of the pounds, shilling and pence, or the libra, soldi, and denari - is a story about the separation between units of account and media of exchange, between the names used to refer to debts, and the physical materials used to settle them.
+In today's money, this distinction is all but gone, for most people associate the dollar of account with the dollar in their wallet or bank.
+But this is a modern invention.
+As we will see, for a long time, there was no coin worth a "pound," there were only pennies.
+From time to time a new coin might be introduced that was worth exactly a pound, but that value would hardly last.
+Money is not a static institution, violated only by the actions of greedy kings.
+Money generates its own dynamic instability.

+Let's take a closer look, starting with medieval money's material basis: the metals.

 ## The Metals

-An essential force behind the evolution of coinage within a state is the availability of metal, which comes either from having access to a mine, or else from a trade surplus with another region.
-The state could also exact payments in metal from other regions by force or political decree, though this generally produces less metal than mines and trade, and is generally more unstable.
-Europe until the modern era has generally been at a trade deficit with the rest of the world.
+An essential force behind the evolution of coinage is the availability of metal, which comes either from having access to a mine, or else from a trade surplus with another region.
+States can also exact payments in metal from other regions by force or political decree, though this generally produces less metal than mines and trade, and is more unstable.
+Until the modern era, Europe has generally been at a trade deficit with the rest of the world.
 There are periods where Europe exports so many slaves that they generate a surplus (and name a people, the Slavs), but this is an exception.

-Of course there are also two metals - gold and silver - and relative value between them, which differ between places and times.
+There are also two metals - gold and silver - and relative value between them, which differ between places and times.
 Europe has long fixated on a ratio of 1:12, with gold worth 12 times as much as silver.
 But Europe also has millennia long history of mining silver, with little gold.
 Much of the gold has come from Africa, where the ratio with silver has been much lower, say, 1:6.
 The Italians made a habit of accumulating silver from Europe and trading it for African gold.
-The history of European money has largely hinged on the availability to Europe of silver mines, the political capital to exploit them, and the capacity to convert silver to gold.
-That is, until the emergence of gold mining in Europe in the 14th c.
+Thus the history of European money has largely hinged on the availability of silver mines, the political capital to exploit them, and the capacity to convert silver to gold - at least until gold mining began in Europe in the 14th c.

 The history of mining gives some structure to the monetary and political history of Europe.
 It alternates between periods with access to mines, and periods